CrossKnowledge/PropelBundle/Resources/doc/configuration.markdown

 ```

 `options`, `attributes` and `settings` are parts of the runtime configuration.
 See [Runtime Configuration File](http://www.propelorm.org/reference/runtime-configuration.html) documentation for more explanation.
 `model_paths` can be defined to speed up searching for model data.
-By default it searches in the whole project from project root.
+By default, it searches in the whole project from project root.

 ## Logging ##